navycuda/story_creator/PLANNING.md

                   '/most_popular'
                   '/most_recent'
 [ ] -  inquire about it's possible to utilize https://rapidapi.com/bionic-reading-bionic-reading-default/api/bionic-reading1/details API to change all long forms of text to bionic reading.

+### Db design notes

+  For the time being I'm leaving out cast as I feel it is redundant to he job of the character table, however I'm not going to remove it from the erd yet.